Frequently asked questions in Alert Level 4

 Can I walk my dog while NZ is under COVID-19 restrictions?

 You can continue to walk your dog under any of the COVID-19 Alert Levels.

 - Act like you have COVID-19.
 Every move you make could be a risk to someone else.

 - Maintain a distance of at least 2 metres from other people, and don’t invite anyone who isn’t already in your "bubble" to join you.
 Wear a mask while out walking.

 - If at all possible, walk from your house, rather than driving to a walking area.
 If it is essential to drive to a walking area (e.g. you live on a rural road) - keep it local.

 - Walk your dog on a leash.
 Don’t do anything that may require help if you or your dog end up getting into trouble.

 If someone in the household has COVID-19, then any dogs in the household should not be exercised off the property.

 Can a farrier travel to my property to treat my horse?

-The New Zealand Farriers Association have advised their farriers that the majority of their work can be postponed during the lockdown without compromising animal health.
-However if the treatment is considered essential to maintain the welfare of the animal during the lockdown period then a farrier should be called.
+The New Zealand Farriers Association has advised their farriers that the majority of their work can be postponed during the lockdown without compromising animal health.
+However, if the treatment is considered vital to maintain the welfare of the animal during the lockdown period then a local farrier should be called.